Programming, SEO

 3. Names, Not Pointers

-However, unlike pointers in C you unable to perform pointer arithmetic.
+However, unlike pointers in C, you are unable to perform pointer arithmetic.

-Whenever you think you have created a variable in Python – you have created a name and pointed it to a ‘first class’ object.
+Whenever you think you have created a variable in Python – you have made a name and pointed it to a ‘first class’ object.

-Given the knowledge that Python is a language with ‘first class’ objects and uses names and objects.
-Whereas others make use of variables, literals and objects.
+Given the knowledge that Python is a language with ‘first class’ objects and uses names and things.
+Others make use of variables, literals, and objects.

 Now – let me break it down for you around how you would go about this in C: